Ciao, welcome back to my blog!

-In order to escape a bit from the gravity of the situation, it is better to cheer us up a bit with something frivolous like planning our spring wardrobe.
+In order to escape a bit from the seriousness of the situation, I believe it is better to cheer us up a bit with something frivolous, like planning our Spring 2020 wardrobe.

-We will probably have loads of time to do so in the next few weeks, and spend much more than we should in online shopping.
+We will probably have loads of time to do so in the next few weeks and spend much more than we should on online shopping.

 I have already a good range of basics to start with, a neutral colour palette wardrobe: t-shirts (black, white, grey), some long sleeves tops (a stripe black and white, blush, burgundy, taupe, brown, black and navy) that will rotate on my jeans and skirts very easily.

 I have a couple of cute floral dresses and some lightweight outwear.
 To accessorise my outfits, I will use my summery bags and a couple of belts.